imagekit-developer/imagekit-ios/README.md

 ```

 ## Sample application
-This project has a sample application under `Example` folder.
+This project has a sample application under the [sample folder](/sample).
 The sample application demonstrates the use of this SDK.

-To run the `Example` application, add Public Key to `Example/ImageKit/AppDelegate.swift` and add Private Key to `Server/.env`
+To run the sample application, add Public Key to `sample/ImageKit/AppDelegate.swift` and add Private Key to `Server/.env`
 ```bash
 npm install
 node index.js